alj1983/MaxentVariableSelection/cran-comments.md

 * ubuntu 16.04, R 3.2.3

 ## R CMD check results
-* There was one WARNING

-checking package vignettes in ‘inst/doc’ ...
-WARNING Package vignette without corresponding PDF/HTML:
-   ‘MaxentVariableSelection.Rmd’

-The pdf and html files are included in inst/doc

 * There was one NOTE
 Possibly mis-spelled words in DESCRIPTION: